Designer interview with

 Iris: 'Our designs are always a fusion between the natural behavior of a material and a path we have devised.
 So we put something of ourselves into a natural process.
 We have a preference for materials that have flexibility in them, we give them a restriction which gives them a form that is partly natural and partly man-made.
 A good example of this is our framed glass forms as you see for example in the Captured Bubble Light.'

-Arjan & Anieke: "How important is cooperation to you?
+Arjan & Anieke: ‘How important is collaboration to you?’

 Iris: 'We find that very important.
 Anyway, as a duo we like working together, we have our own qualities and tasks, we help each other by asking critical questions.
 We also find collaboration with other companies, craftsmen and brands very important, we would like to do that even more in the future because it can lead to surprising results.'